 Class and lab attendance is regulated by the university policies.
 Due to the sequential and experiential nature of the curriculums, knowledge gained in every class is vital for subsequent learning not only in each individual course, but also across courses and throughout the curriculum.
-In-class attendance and punctuality are expected for all classes, and faculty may have specific expectations posted in their syllabus in addition to this guideline.
+In-class (in-person, excluding virtual) attendance and punctuality are required for all classes (there may be exceptions related to disability or emergency situations), and faculty may have specific expectations posted in their syllabus in addition to this guideline.

 Given this is a professional program, in-class attendance is one of the multitudes of professional behaviors expected.
 Notification of impending absence prior to the start of class is mandatory via e-mail or telephone.
 Prior notification does not excuse students from their responsibility to attend the class or of learning class content but is a professional courtesy that notifies the faculty member of students' absence.
-Students must talk with the instructor to identify students' responsibility for any missed classes.
+Students must talk with the instructor to identify students' responsibility for any missed classes no later than the first day of the student's return to campus.
 Students are responsible for gaining any course content from either classmates or instructor.
 Guidelines governing attendance for Fieldwork I and II classes are clarified in their respective guidelines.
+The student's final course grade will be reduced by 5% for each additional non-university excused absence beyond three lecture absences (university excused or non-university excused) or beyond one lab absence (university excused or non-university excused).
+Being tardy to class is strongly discouraged, and instructors can consider frequent tardies as non-university excused absences.